Ontario Real Estate · Buyer Representation

 The hard parts get handled early.

 Assignment terms.
 Servicing.
 Estoppels.
 HST exposure.
 Conservation overlap.
 Closing adjustments.
-Counterparty timing.
-Found early, these are negotiating points.
-Found late, they become leverage held by the other side.
-I find them first, and use them accordingly.
+Timing across the counterparty.
+Found early, these are part of the structure.
+Found late, they become the deal's biggest problems.
+I look for them first, so the file moves on terms, not on surprises.

 The transaction does not end at signing.

 A signed agreement is the midpoint of the work, not the conclusion.
-Conditions, extensions, deposit treatment, counterparty timing, financing changes, and the small issues that surface between signing and closing all need handling.
-The period between signing and closing is not administrative.
-The other side still looks for advantage, conditions still get tested, and someone needs to be on the file, not just available if called.
-I stay on the transaction through closing and remain available after, rather than treating signing as the moment when calls go to your lawyer.
+Conditions, extensions, deposits, financing, and the small issues that surface between signing and closing all still need handling.
+I stay on the file through closing and remain available after, rather than treating signing as the moment calls go to your lawyer.

 A small roster, on purpose.